Contents On This Page

-The cuticle is the overlapping skin that seals the nail to the nail plates and helps to protect the matrix from infection.
+The cuticle is the overlying skin that seals the nail to the nail plates and helps to protect the matrix from infection.

-Having known this, lets now dive into the reason why you are here.
+Having known these parts, lets now dive into the reason why you are here.
 Are you still with me?
 OK good.

 Long Or Short Nail Beds?

-Before I’ll answer this, let me quickly say this.
-Whether you belong to those that have short beds or long beds, one thing is certain, which is, nail beds are like fertilizer that aids in nail growth.
+Before I answer this, let me quickly say this.
+Whether you belong to the category of those that have short beds or long beds, one thing is sure, which is, nail beds are like fertilizer that aids in nail growth.